-5 Ways to Show Support for Infertility Awareness Month 2024
+5 Ways to Honor World Infertility Awareness Month 2024

 When my husband and I decided we were ready to grow a family, we went into the experience armed with the knowledge that we’d need fertility treatments, no matter what.
-What we didn’t know was that there was an actual, concerted effort to honor Infertility Awareness Month!
+What we didn’t know was that there was an actual, concerted effort to honor people like us through Infertility Awareness Month!

 We knew that our journey to pregnancy would be difficult.
 After all, when dealing with PCOS infertility (me) mixed with a complete spinal cord injury (my husband), natural conception wasn’t the most likely occurrence.